-If you are in need of a great cloud storage and cross-platform syncing service, then check out our SugarSync review to learn more about this outstanding and easy to use cloud-based solution.
+If you are in need of great cloud storage and cross-platform syncing service, then check out our SugarSync review to learn more about this outstanding and easy to use a cloud-based solution.
 Compared to other cloud storage services like Dropbox, OneDrive, or Spider Oak, SugarSync revolves around low-cost plans and business collaboration solutions.
 Below, we talk about its pricing and plans, features, pros & cons, and alternatives.

 SugarSync – General Info

 One feature that places SugarSync in front of the crowd is its versatility.
 SugarSync isn’t only a dependable backup service, but it doubles up as a music and video cloud as well.
 The good news is that thanks to its basic 60 GB plan, you won’t need to clutter your hard drive with tunes and videos anymore.

 However, the downside of using SugarSync as your default cloud storage service is that it doesn’t allow media streaming over the web.
 In our SugarSync review, we are going to talk about pricing, sync features, cross-platform compatibility, file sharing functions, advanced collaboration features, and more.

 SugarSync is a very flexible cloud storage service when it comes to pricing.
 According to SugarSync’s official web page, the storage vendor offers three distinct individual plans (for home computers), and two business plans, which can be further adjusted in order to accommodate any necessities.

 Furthermore, we should also state the fact that each one of the five pricing tiers includes a 30-day free trial period.

 Here is a complete list of SugarSync’s price tiers:

 |Individual 1||$7.49/month||100 GB||None|

 |Business (4 users)||$68/month||1 TB||The same as Business (1-3) users|